canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

 ## Configure Landscape

-1. Navigate to the Landscape dashboard by entering the FQDN of the Landscape VM into a browser window
+1. Navigate to the Landscape web portal by entering the FQDN of the Landscape VM into a browser window

 2. Provide a name, email address, and password for the first global administrator on the machine.